Bellagio Gallery of Fine Art

 The Bellagio Gallery of Fine Art is an art gallery in the Bellagio resort, located on the Las Vegas Strip in Paradise, Nevada.
 It opened along with the rest of the property on October 15, 1998.
 Like the resort, the gallery was owned by Mirage Resorts, overseen by Steve Wynn.
 The gallery's collection initially consisted of artwork owned by the company, as well as personal art pieces leased from Wynn.

-The gallery closed on May 28, 2000, as Mirage Resorts merged with MGM Grand Inc. to form MGM Mirage.
+The gallery closed on May 28, 2000, as Mirage Resorts merged with MGM Grand Inc. to form MGM Mirage (now MGM Resorts International).
 Under the new ownership, the existing art collection was sold off and the gallery reopened on September 1, 2000, as a rotating exhibition space.
 The gallery has featured collections from partners such as the Museum of Fine Arts, Boston and Museum of Contemporary Art San Diego.

 History

 Background and opening

 In late 1996, Steve Wynn began purchasing artwork to display in his upcoming Bellagio resort on the Las Vegas Strip.
 In 1997, he successfully lobbied the state to enact a sales-tax break on art purchases of $25,000 or more.
 Wynn planned to charge a $10 admission fee for the Bellagio's art gallery, although the Nevada Tax Commission rejected his plan in August 1998, two months prior to the resort's opening.
 The commission ruled that, for educational purposes, any gallery taking advantage of the tax break must be free and widely accessible to the public, especially schoolchildren.
 Wynn had argued that an admission fee was necessary to cover the costs of displaying the art, including transportation, security, and insurance.
 He said that leftover revenue would be donated to local charities.
 The commission members reaffirmed their decision weeks before the opening, after Wynn had asked them to reconsider.

 Forgoing the tax exemption, Wynn opened the resort and gallery on October 15, 1998, with the admission fee in place.
 Two months later, the Bellagio sued the commission, arguing that it went beyond the intent of the tax break law.
 The state modified the law in 1999, making Wynn eligible for a tax break while still being able to charge admission.
 In return, Wynn offered discounts to Nevada residents and free tours to schoolchildren.
 Nevada senator Joe Neal had been particularly opposed to Wynn's admission idea and the tax bill, making the issue a top priority in his unsuccessful campaign during the 1998 Nevada gubernatorial election.

 The gallery originally featured artwork that was leased from Wynn's personal collection, as well as art purchased by owner Mirage Resorts.
 Bellagio advertised the gallery's artists as its headliners, unlike other resorts promoting traditional entertainers.
 Among the artists represented in the gallery were Paul Cézanne, Paul Gauguin, Henri Matisse, Claude Monet, Pablo Picasso, Pierre-Auguste Renoir, and Vincent van Gogh.
 All of the art was available for sale, and pieces were infrequently rotated out, for instance to take the place of sold artwork.
 The gallery offered an audio tour narrated by Wynn.